qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

    The Function Editor tab |nix|

-The function editor will create new Python files in :file:`.qgis2\\python\\expressions` folder and will auto load all functions defined when starting QGIS.
+The function editor will create new Python files in :file:`.qgis2\\python\\expressions` folder and will auto load all functions defined when starting [qg].
 Be aware that new functions are only saved in the :file:`expressions` folder and not in the project file.
 If you have a project that uses one of your custom functions you will need to also share the .py file in the expressions folder.